-Crida Wind Co-operative aims to establish 2 medium-scale turbines on a windy ridge 3 miles west of Bridgnorth in Shropshire.
+Crida Wind Co-operative aimed to establish a single medium-scale turbine on a windy ridge 3 miles west of Bridgnorth in Shropshire.

-The report makes very interesting reading.
-The officers agreed with us that the turbines would create no unacceptable impacts on local residents in terms of noise, health effects, road access and property values, and that they would not cause problems for bats, birds, or other creatures or users of public rights of way.
-The officers report also drew attention to the unusual level of support for the project – it is very rare for more than a third of public comments about a a wind project to be supportive.
-The statutory consultees confirmed that the turbines would not pose a danger to aviation or to the view from the Area of Outstanding Natural Beauty.
-We were glad to note that English Heritage and Shropshire Council concurred that the effect on cultural heritage and landscape would be less than ‘significant’.
+The report also agreed with us that the turbines would create no unacceptable impacts on local residents in terms of noise, health effects, road access and property values, and that they would not cause problems for bats, birds, or other creatures, or users of public rights of way.
+The officer’s report also drew attention to the community based nature of the proposal.
+As with the previous application, there were no statutory consultees objections based on a danger to aviation or views from the Area of Outstanding Natural Beauty.
+Some minimal impacts on the Jack Mytton Way were noted, but these were not considered substantive enough to justify refusal.

-However the report concludes that the impact on cultural heritage and landscape outweighs the benefits of the project in terms of renewable energy generation.
+Sadly, the report concludes that the impact on heritage, as set out by consultees, outweighs the benefits of the project in terms of renewable energy generation.

 We don’t agree and we feel that the evidence provided to substantiate the impact predicted has been minimal; while there has been plenty of evidence demonstrating that there are heritage assets which have a historic interest, whether there is an impact is limited to individuals opinions on whether a view of a turbine anywhere near these will be detrimental in the long term.
 We don’t think that a small amount of impact on the setting of historic buildings from a turbine one mile away is a good enough reason not to build locally-owned renewable energy generation.
 We also maintain that the direct and indirect impact of climate change will pose a far greater threat to heritage and tourism in Shropshire than our single, farm-scale turbine.